 The Polish WZ89 army backpack (aka Frog or Puma camouflage) is a cheap and simple backpack.
 Just a big sack with two straps on it.
 It was in use in the Polish army from 1989 and until 1993.
 The typical camouflage pattern is called the Zába Pattern, which in polish for Frog.
 On military surplus store websites it is also called the Polish Puma camouflage pattern.
+In Germany this camouflage pattern is often referred as Pumatarn.

 The bottom is protected with a rubber (PVC) coating.
 So when you place your bag in a small puddle of water or in some wet grass not all your stuff is totally soaked.
 For a better protection it is wise to use a big plastic bag inside the backpack itself since the fabric is very thin and not very water resistant.
 In military surplus stores you can also buy special water resistant laundry bags.